stresearch/machine-gen-twitter/README.md

 We source data from 3 english language Twitter datasets on 3 different topics:
 - Vaccine: mostly anti-vax discussion around vaccines from https://github.com/gmuric/avax-tweets-dataset
-- COVID: general covid dicussion from around the world from [TBD].
+- COVID: general covid dicussion from around the world from `datasets/covid_ids.csv`.
 This dataset was specifically constructed to have a significant number of users with more than 1 tweets.
 As per Twitter terms of service only tweet ids are provided.
 - Climate: general climate change discussion https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/5QCCUU

 To rehydrate a tweet bodies from tweet_ids use `rehydrate` function in `utils.py`.
 Twitter.
 The output is saved as `.jsonl`; each row is a tweet.
 We keep 100k samples from each dataset

 ## Fine-tune NLG Models

-The next step is to fine several NLG models.
+The next step is to finetune several NLG models.
 ### Preprocess data for training

 We preprocess each dataset by: